Cortezz/fullstack-coding-challenge/README.md

 And here's a list of things I didn't manage to complete:
 * Start the polling job only after fetching new HN stories and pause it afterwards.
 * Have mocked mongo tests or at least a test database for the tests which involved database operations.
 * Have the jobs run on a separate script so they can be called before the server is up and running.
-Right now the jobs are added.
+Right now the jobs are added when the `run.py`is called.
+* Have a cleaner model solution.
+As it stands it's not really a model but rather a 'DAO-esque' entity.

 #### Usage Instructions